robertwayne/template-rocket-svelte-spa/README.md

 ## Server Notes

-- Built-in fairing for handling CORS requests.
-- Built-in fairing for a Content Security Policy.
+- Built-in fairings for CORS (Cross-Origin Resource Sharing) and CSP (Content Security Policy).
-- Built-in fairing for caching static files - caches JS, WOFF2, WEBP, and CSS files by default.
+- Built-in fairing for caching static files; caches JS, CSS, WEBP (images), and WOFF2 (fonts) files by default.
 - **Includes a PostgreSQL fairing, which is disabled by default.**.
 Add this fairing in `main.rs` if you wish to use it.

 ## Client Notes